 All adults entering a school building will be asked to wear a name badge designating their purpose for being in the building.
 All district employees will have a picture badge.

 USE OF TELEPHONES

 Students may use the telephone in the office for emergency calls only.
-The telephone is available before or after school or at lunchtime.
-During class time students need a pass from their teacher.

 USE OF PERSONAL COMMUNICATION DEVICES